-In the hearts of Mountains, Touching Tibet (the roof of the World) in the North and the great Gangetic Plains on the South Lies and Area, known over the centuries as a “Paradise on Earth and Most glorious temple of nature”.
-Uttarakhand, a newly Formed Indian State has a lot to say about its beautiful valleys, Preserved wildlife and Cultural & Religious atmosphere.
-Aryans came here to seek Divine Knowledge, Enclosed in the Ranges of Himalayas are the Memories of Great Gautam Buddha in search of Salvation for Mankind.
-The reason why Uttarakhand is Called “THE ABODE OF GOD” is because most of the Hindu's holy Pilgrimages lie in Uttarakhand.
+In the hearts of the mountains, touching Tibet (the roof of the world) in the North and the great Gangetic plains on the south lies an area known over the centuries as a "paradise on earth and the most glorious temple of nature."
+Uttarakhand, a newly formed Indian state, has a lot to say about its beautiful valleys, preserved wildlife, and cultural and religious atmosphere.
+Aryans came here to seek divine knowledge.
+Enclosed in the ranges of the Himalayas are the memories of Great Gautam Buddha.
+The reason why Uttarakhand is called "the abode of God" is because most of the Hindu's holy pilgrimage sites lie in Uttarakhand.

-Uttarakhand is very rich in its Flora and Fauna about 116 Species of Himalayan plants and Flowers can be found here.
-Apart from this some of the Worlds best Wild Life Sanctuaries and Reserves are located here.
+Uttarakhand is very rich in its flora and fauna.
+About 116 species of Himalayan plants and flowers are found here.
+Apart from this, some of the world's best wildlife sanctuaries and reserves are located here.

-KEDARNATH: Amidst the dramatic mountains capes of the Majestic Kedarnath range stands one of the twelve "Jyotirlingas" of Kedar of Lord Shiva.
-Lying at an altitude of 3584 Mts on the head of river Madakini, the shrine of Kedarnath is amongst the holiest Pilgrimages for the Hindu’s.
+KEDARNATH: Amidst the dramatic mountainscapes of the majestic Kedarnath range stands one of the twelve "Jyotirlingas" of Kedar, Lord Shiva.
+Lying at an altitude of 3584 m at the head of river Mandakini, Kedarnath's shrine is amongst the holiest pilgrimages for the Hindus.
 The lingam at Kedarnath is pyramidal, unlike its usual form.
-A statue of Nandi-the celestial bull stands at the entrance of the temple and exquisitely carved images adorn the interiors of the temple.
+A statue of Nandi-the celestial bull stands at the temple entrance, and exquisitely carved images adorn the interiors of the temple.

 GANGOTRI: The picturesque pilgrimage in the winter lands of the Himalayas is the most sacred spot where Ganga, the stream of life, touched earth for the first time.
-According to mythology, Goddess Ganga the daughter of Heaven Manifested herself in the form of a river to absolve the sins of king Bhagirath's predecessor, following his severe penance of several centuries.
+According to mythology, Goddess Ganga, the daughter of heaven, manifested herself in the form of a river to absolve the sins of king Bhagirath's predecessors, following his severe penance of several centuries.
 Lord Shiva received her into his matted locks to minimize the immense impact of her fall.
-She came to be called Bhagirathi at her legendary source. the physical source of the river is at "Gaumukh”.
+She came to be called Bhagirathi at her legendary source.
+The natural source of the river is at "Gaumukh."